ccamposlozano/fitness-tracker-ai/README.md

 ## 📈 Future Improvements

-- 🔍 Add image-based food recognition for automatic logging
+- 📸 Image-based food recognition for automatic logging
-- 🧠 Improve ML accuracy with more features (e.g. dietary recall, mealtimes)
+- ⚖️ Improve ML model with additional features (e.g., meal timing, past logs)
-- 💬 Add an AI chatbot for coaching and questions
+- 🧠 Add AI chatbot for coaching or diet suggestions
-- ☁️ Deploy backend to Render and frontend to Vercel
-- 📱 Add full mobile responsiveness
+- 📱 Fully responsive mobile experience
-- Add weight tracking feature and historical progress chart
+- 📉 Add weight tracking and macro history charts
-- Create demo user with pre-filled log data
+- 👤 Demo user with pre-populated logs for quick preview

 ---

+## 🎯 Why I Built This

-This is a solo project built to sharpen my skills in:
+This solo project was created to sharpen my skills in:

 - Full-stack web development (React + FastAPI)
-- Machine learning integration and deployment
+- Machine learning model deployment in production
-- API design, authentication, and data engineering
+- REST API design and data engineering
-- Real-world product thinking and user experience
+- UI/UX and product thinking from idea to deployment

-Feel free to connect or share feedback — I’d love to hear from you!
+It combines my passion for fitness and AI to deliver a real-world solution that helps users stay on track with their goals.

+---

+##📬 Feedback

+If you have ideas, suggestions, or just want to connect — feel free to reach out or open an issue.
+I'm always open to feedback and collaboration!

 ---